How to Use Private Variables in a Class

 : Safe handling of variables is ensured by using pre-defined methods of the class.

-class Account: def __init__(self, balance): # Private variable self.__balance = balance def deposit(self, amount): if amount > 0: self.__balance += amount return f"Deposit Complete: Balance ${self.__balance}" return "Invalid deposit amount." def get_balance(self): return f"Current Balance: ${self.__balance}" # Example Usage of the Class account = Account(10000) print(account.deposit(5000)) # Outputs 'Deposit Complete: Balance $15000' print(account.get_balance()) # Outputs 'Current Balance: $15000' # Attempt to access private variable directly (results in error) # print(account.__balance) # Raises AttributeError
+class Account: def __init__(self, balance): # Private variable self.__balance = balance def deposit(self, amount): if amount > 0: self.__balance += amount return f"Deposit Complete: Balance ${self.__balance}" return "Invalid deposit amount." def get_balance(self): return f"Current Balance: ${self.__balance}" # Example Usage of the Class account = Account(10000) print(account.deposit(5000)) # Outputs 'Deposit Complete: Balance $15000' print(account.get_balance()) # Outputs 'Current Balance: $15000' # Attempting to access a private variable directly will result in an error # print(account.__balance) # Raises AttributeError

 In this example, __balance